HRR22-Lyra/git-it-together/README.md

 Message [id (integer), user (string), text (string), room (string)]

+Note: owner and user fields should always be a GitHub handle

 ### GitHub API
 Git It Together uses the GitHub API to obtain information about repositories.
 For more infomation see the [GitHub Developer Guide.](https://developer.github.com/v3/)